Best Android smartwatch 2024

 I also had plenty of praise for the Galaxy Watch 6 Classic and its physical rotating bezel.
 Samsung abandoned this design with the Watch 7 series, prioritizing the more expensive Ultra instead.
 While I love my Ultra for all the reasons outlined directly above, the Classic has more convenient controls, weighs about the same, and now costs significantly less.

-Samsung will point budget watch shoppers to the cheap Galaxy Watch FE, but the Galaxy Watch 6 can now be found at a discounted rate, bringing it on par with the Fan Edition watch.
+Samsung will point budget watch shoppers to the cheap Galaxy Watch FE, but the Galaxy Watch 6 has fallen to absurd new lows during recent sale events.
 And when I compared the Galaxy Watch 6 vs. FE, I found plenty of ways where the mainline watch is a much better purchase, like the better Exynos performance, brighter display, and extra skin temp sensor.
+As long as it's in stock, the Watch 6 is the better choice.

 Why skip the Galaxy Watch 6 and buy the Watch 7?
 I had some complaints with the last-gen model's health sensors and GPS accuracy, and Samsung prioritized these fixes in the 2024 model, improving heart rate accuracy and adding dual-band GPS tracking that works as well as a Garmin watch.
 And the Watch 6's Exynos CPU has three fewer Cortex cores than the Watch 7, so it's less likely to handle demanding Wear OS tasks as quickly moving forward.